 With spectacular beaches, beautiful nature, top-notch food, and some of the craziest nightlife around, Playa Del Carmen, Mexico is one of the coolest destinations on the Mayan Riviera.

 I recently had the opportunity to spend over a month living, working, and playing in Playa del Carmen and made a point to check out the best that Playa has to offer.

 I swam in caves, cenotes, the ocean, and rooftop pool bars.
 I tasted traditional Mayan cuisine, a million different kinds of tacos, and 5-star cuisine in a cave.

-Seriously, no matter what your style, you won’t run out of Playa del Carmen activities to try.
+Seriously, no matter what your style, you won’t run out of day trips in Playa del Carmen or activities to try.

 In this Ultimate Guide to Playa del Carmen, I’ll cover how to get to Playa, what to do, where to stay, and some tips for traveling to Playa.

 First, things first, let’s talk about how to get to Playa ….

 Disclosure: when you make a purchase through the affiliate links on this site, we may receive a small commission at no extra cost to you.
 Thanks for your support!

 How to Get to Playa del Carmen from Cancun

 Chances are you’ll be landing in the Cancun Airport and then traveling to Playa del Carmen from there.